 ||Asked about dogs causing brown spots in grass, Dr. Kathy Hillestad, DVM, quoted something she heard many times in veterinary school… “Dilution is the solution to pollution.”|

 Drs.
 Foster and Smith pet supplies has oral products that you can add to your dog’s diet.

-Green-UM is a natural blend of amino acids and herbs that binds up free nitrogen in the urine and neutralizes it.
 Our Drs.
-Foster & Smith Lawn Guard Tablets or Treats® contain Yucca Schidigera which binds ammonia in the urine.
-Green-UM Xtra also contains helpful bacteria and green tea extracts that break down nitrogen wastes.
-All of these products work well when combined with some of the remedies listed above.
+Foster & Smith Lawn Guard Tablets or Treats contain Yucca Schidigera which binds ammonia in the urine.
+These products work well when combined with some of the remedies listed above.